nomocas/mini-wysiwyg/README.md

 ```

-It's avaiable as global MiniWysiwyg in the browser when UMD momdule is loaded from script tags.
+It's avaiable as global MiniWysiwyg in the browser when UMD module is loaded from script tags.

 ## Licence